Aarish24/mastering-git/readme.md

-## Hello git
+## heyo everyone,welcome to by guide

--hello im adding from feature branch
+-yo, james here

-I changed the name
+-im adding this from 'dev-jsm'